Rick Nash Affords the New York Rangers Many Options

 Don’t let his price tag fool you: the Rangers are a better hockey club with Nash in the line-up.
 He can’t be counted on for 40 goals anymore – not even 30, really – but he brings a good many things to the table.

 For one, Nash is one of the best penalty-killers in the league.
-He’s worked under some of the most disciplined coaches in the league – Ken Hitchcock, John Tortorella, Alain Vigneault and Mike Babcock – and rarely makes a mistake in his own end.
-His vision on the penalty kill are spot on and his long reach helps break up plays.
+He’s worked under some of the most disciplined coaches around – Ken Hitchcock, John Tortorella, Alain Vigneault and Mike Babcock – and rarely makes a mistake in his own end.
+His reads on the penalty kill are spot on and his long reach helps break up plays.
 Still quick, Nash remains a threat while a man down and has a history of making power plays pay for poor decisions.

 Although he’s failed to reach desirable goal and point totals, he’s still a force in the offensive zone.
 With his size and skill, he demands the attention of defenders and creates space for his linemates.
 His reputation forces teams to either match-up their top pairing against his line or assign ancillary sets to the task.
 Either way, the Rangers win: Nash’s top-pairing matchups afford other lines better ones and if not, he faces lesser competition.